-- 1. the student's specific areas of deficiency as taken from assessment reporting categories; - the desired levels of performance in these areas; - 3. the instructional and support services to be provided to help the student achieve the desired levels of performance.
+- 1. The student's specific areas of deficiency as taken from assessment reporting categories; - 2.
+The desired levels of performance in these areas; - 3.
+The instructional and support services to be provided to help the student achieve the desired levels of performance.

-If the student, at any grade, has been identified as having a deficiency in mathematics, the Progress Monitoring Plan must identify the following:
+If the student, at any grade, has been identified as having a deficiency in mathematics, the Progress Monstering Plan must identity the following:

-- 1. the student's specific areas of deficiency as taken from assessment reporting categories; - 2. the desired levels of performance in these areas; - 3. the instructional and support services to be provided to help the student achieve the desired levels of performance.
+- 1. The student's specific areas of deficiency as taken from assessment reporting categories; - 2.
+The desired levels of performance in these areas; - 3.
+The instructional and support services to be provided to help the student achieve the desired levels of performance.

 Students scoring Level 1 or Level 2 on the statewide-standardized assessment for mathematics subtest must receive remediation the following school year.
 Middle grade students who score Level 1 or 2 on statewide standardized assessment for mathematics must receive remediation the following year which may be integrated into the student's required mathematics courses.
-Each year a student scores a Level 1 or 2 on the Algebra I state EOC assessment; the student must be enrolled in an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
-Remedial efforts must be appropriately documented on the Progress Monitoring Plan.
+Each year a student scores a Level 1 or 2 on the Algebra 1 state EOC assessment; the stent must be enrolled in an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.
+Remedial efforts must be appropriately documented on eh Progress Monitoring Plan.